-When it comes to the health of your heart, it’s important you’re taking care of it, yet, there are a lot of people making mistakes when it comes to their heart.
+When it comes to the health of your heart, it’s crucial you’re taking care of it, yet, there are a lot of people making mistakes when it comes to their heart.

-And making mistakes when it comes to your heart health can lead to much more serious health concerns.
-Here is a short list of 6 common mistakes people make when it comes to the health of their heart.
+And making mistakes when it comes to your heart health can lead to much more severe health concerns.
+Here is a shor tlist of 6 common mistakes people make when it comes to the health of their heart.

 1. Ignoring Nitric Oxide

-In a recent conference, Dr. Nathan Bryan from the Baylor College of Medicine and a leading expert in nitric oxide biochemistry and physiology said, “healthcare providers, especially those helping patients with cardiovascular issues and age-related disease, are not using perhaps the most important ‘tool’ in their ‘toolbox,’ restoring nitric oxide function.”
+In a recent conference, Dr. Nathan Bryan, Baylor College of Medicine and a leading expert in nitric oxide biochemistry and physiology said, “healthcare providers, especially those helping patients with cardiovascular issues and age-related disease, are not using perhaps the most important ‘tool’ in their ‘toolbox:‘ restoring nitric oxide function.”

-Nitric oxide is a key molecule the body makes to help regulate the blood vessels.
-This molecule ensures the blood vessels remain healthy and enable blood to flow in a healthy way.
+Nitric oxide is a crucial molecule the body makes to help regulate the blood vessels.
+This molecule ensures the blood vessels remain healthy and enable blood to flow healthily.
 Without enough nitric oxide, our blood vessels become constricted and begin to stiffen.
-As we age, our nitric oxide production slows so it’s vital we’re paying attention to this important molecule.
+As we age, our nitric oxide production slows, so it’s vital we’re paying attention to this critical molecule.

 Recommended: Learn more about nitric oxide here

-With key amino acids found in L-arginine Plus®, it’s easy to restore healthy nitric oxide production to help support the health of the heart.
+With crucial amino acids found in L-arginine Plus®, it’s easy to restore healthy nitric oxide production to help support the health of the heart.

 2. Skipping your annual physical